Register as a Childminder

 Timescale

-The overall timescale will vary depending on individual circumstances, such as locating premises, whether planning permission is required and recruiting staff.
+The overall timescale will vary depending on individual circumstances, such as locating premises, whether planning permission is required, and recruiting staff.
 Ofsted registration can take up to 6 months and Ofsted will only do a registration visit when the setting is ready to open for business, so planning ahead is crucial.

-Whilst every effort has been made to provide up to date and correct advice, we make no representations or warranties of any kind.
+Whilst every effort has been made to provide up-to-date and correct advice, we make no representations or warranties of any kind.
 Any reliance placed on this information is strictly at your own risk.